fhiso/sources-and-citations/rdfa-bindings.md

 In addition, applications supporting a larger part of RDFa *may* discard triples where the object is an RDF blank node.

-{.note}  This standard is designed to allow implementors to parse those RDFa constructs used without having to consider how they map to RDF.
+{.note}  This standard is designed to allow implementers to parse those RDFa constructs used without having to consider how they map to RDF.
 The preceding text is only of relevant if an implementor wishes to make greater use of the RDF features underlying RDFa.